PauSang2211/Civilization/README.md

 This project was inspired by Sid Meier's Civilization game series and my hobby in simulation games.
 This project was started a few years ago.

 # Goals:
-To practice object-oriented programming <br />
+* To practice object-oriented programming
-To understand Java GUI, particularly Java AWT and Java Swing <br />
+* To understand Java GUI, particularly Java AWT and Java Swing
-To analyze the results of (pseudo) random actions of players in the game
+* To analyze the results of (pseudo) random actions of players in the game

 # Overview:
 The game starts by generating a world using Perlin Noise.
 I did not write the code for this: I found it on a website but I am unable to trace the exact page.